Reflections on Training 2

 By Jigsaw

 We are excited to announce our latest GERE project.
-Funded by IDRC through GPE/KIX and conducted in partnership with UNHCR, this 33-month study will explore how to ensure that refugee teachers are able to work within the formal education systems of their host countries.
+Conducted in partnership with UNHCR, this 33-month study will explore how to ensure that refugee teachers are able to work within the formal education systems of their host countries.
 Crucially, we will work to understand how the inclusion mechanisms that refugee teachers access can be scaled in a way that enhances their agency and well-being.

 Celebrating the launch of the Voices of Refugee Youth research publications